waveney/chippenham/README.md

 ln -s /usr/bin/wkhtmltopdf /usr/local/bin/html2pdf

-Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values (Warning definately out of date).
+Then run int/Initialise.php - this will create appropriate subdirectories and populate the database with appropriate initial tables and values

 It will (soon?) track changes to the structure of the database and automatically update as appropriate.

 See int/AdminGuide.php for a lot more about the system admin

+See festfiles/documentation.odt for a start at documenting the system

 Does not include the data from the database, and most uploaded images under /images